GG666/Lecture/Chapter2 (C++_Class).md

 ### constructor and destructor

 #### constructor
-Constructor is the function with the same name of the class.
+Constructor is the function with the same name as the class.
 Constructor will be invoked automatically when a class instance is initialized.
 We often use it to initialize data members.

 ```C++